Why Authorized User Tradelines Don't Work

 If you want tradelines that really work and your going to purchase them, you need to plan accordingly.
 You should check your credit report across all of the three major credit bureaus to be sure there are no inaccuracies or errors, and that everything is consistent.
 You'll also need to be sure that what you're buying will work in your favor.
 All of this comes back to the point of responsibility and accountability.

-Find a trusted supplier who has a variety of tradelines for sale and ensure they're legitimate and using safe and legal practices.
-If you haven't found the resources or don't understand exactly what you need, contact them for help and be sure that they're knowledgeable.
+Find a trusted supplier who has a variety of tradelines for sale.
+Then, ensure they're legitimate and using safe and legal practices.
+If you haven't found the resources or don't understand exactly what you need, contact them for help to be sure they're knowledgeable about what they're offering.
 If they're not asking you questions, they're not really there to help you.
 And if they can't answer your questions with ease, they're probably not reliable or trustworthy.

 Encountering the right company with both a high-level of customer service and quality inventory is your utmost concern.
 Be sure that you're dealing with people you can trust and you'll have no problems meeting or exceeding your goals.
 GFS Group has a proven reputation, a money-back (or equivalent) guarantee, and a team of specialists who want to help you succeed financially.